Valentino is a historic Italian brand offering a whole array of products – but can we call Valentino a luxury brand?

 The interior is fitted with a wall pocket and zip pocket to help keep all your essentials within reach.

-If you are looking for a Valentino piece at a more attainable luxury price point, then these Round Sunglasses are exactly the item you need.
+If you are looking for a Valentino Garavani piece at a more attainable luxury price point, then these Cinque Studded Rectangle Acetate & Titanium Sunglasses are exactly the item you need.

-For small leather goods, designer brand Valentino has some stunning wallets, cardholders, and belts – such as this VLOGO reversible leather belt.
+For small leather goods, designer brand Valentino Garavani has some stunning wallets, cardholders, and belts on offer – such as this VLOGO Buckle Reversible Leather Belt.

-Platform boots have become incredibly popular in the past year, and with Valentino offering some of the best leather fashion goods, they obviously have some amazing platform boots.
+Platform boots have become incredibly popular in the past year, and these chic Chelsea boots have a 1-inch platform to really elevate your look.

 Valentino is a strong, good brand that consistently delivers high-quality luxury goods with the classic Valentino design.
 The price point of these products, combined with the historic nature of the brand, attention to detail, and craftsmanship, means that Valentino should definitely be considered a luxury brand.